JEFworks Lab Guide

 For all communication methods, please respect people’s working patterns, and remember that other people will have different priorities and focus.
 Please give consideration to the timing of your correspondence with respect to what the recipient needs to do.
 No lab members are required nor should feel obliged to reply to messages outside of their typical work hours.
 Seeking out in-person discussions is strongly encouraged for urgent matters requiring immediate attention.

-Weekly lab meetings will be held on Fridays (Reflection days) with specific timing to be determined to best accomodate the schedules of the majority of current lab members.
+Weekly lab meetings will be held at a time to be determined to best accomodate the schedules of the majority of current lab members based on class schedules.
 We expect all lab members to attend and contribute to group meeting and journal club discussions if they are not otherwise engaged in research business (e.g. at conference, attending training or a lecture, or using a core facility).

-Weekly one-on-one meetings will be held on Mondays (Interaction days) with specific timing to be established for each member when they join the lab and modified as needed.
-Lab members are expected to be proactive in requesting additional one-on-one beyond typically scheduled meetings as needed by marking on the group scheduling calendar.
+Weekly one-on-one meetings will be held with specific timing to be established for each member when they join the lab and modified as needed.
+Lab members are expected to be proactive in requesting additional one-on-one beyond typically scheduled meetings as needed by discussing with Prof. Fan and marking on the group scheduling calendar.

 Lab members are encouraged to seek out and identify biological labs and clinical colleagues who may be interested in mutually beneficial collaboration opportunities.
 However, new collaborations should be discussed with Prof. Fan prior to accepting the project in order to ensure appropriate negotiation of authorship, funding, and other trainee priorities.